-Search for a Intravenous ( IV ) Nutritional Therapy clinic in your local area.
+Click for ALL Intravenous ( IV ) Nutritional Therapy clinics in the UK & Ireland.

 Intravenous or IV Nutritional Therapy delivers a controlled dose of electrolytes, vitamins, minerals and other nutrients directly into your body intravenously or directly into your bloodstream through your vein.
 In the 1960s, the use of IV delivered vitamin cocktails was proposed as a more effective method for delivering a dose of essential vitamins and minerals than food or pills.
 The most famous, and earliest cocktail of vitamins and minerals delivered to patients in this way was that developed by American doctor, John Myers, this became known as the Myers’ Cocktail.
 Many clinics and commercial products still use this concept.
 Brands include Intravita, Reviv and Vitamin Drip.
 IV nutritional therapies are solutions for those with a feeling of being run-down, who are in need of a ‘pick-me up’, as an anti-ageing aid, for immune system boosting, as a hydration cure for hangovers, for jet-lag or for those looking to achieve optimum sporting performance.
 The aim is that you will feel rehydrated and have a restoration of optimum vitamin levels and improved energy.
 Expect to pay £100 - £350 for a single IV infusion, depending on its ingredients and the brand used.